 Egads!
 The staff of Ocean Star must have eaten some strange cheese in Franceland because they mysteriously all completely forgot how to sail today!
-Luckily, we had nothing to worry about in terms of getting our boat from St Barths to Saba, as our ten stellar crewmates have accumulated enough knowledge by now that they were able to conduct an entire student-led voyage; passage prep, raising sails, navigating without a GPS, trimming sails and even having to reteach the staff how the boat works were all expertly done.
+Luckily, we had nothing to worry about in terms of getting our boat from St Barths to Saba, as our ten stellar crewmates had accumulated enough knowledge by now that they were able to conduct an entire student-led voyage; passage prep, raising sails, navigating without a GPS, trimming sails and even having to reteach the staff how the boat works were all expertly done.

 Once we got the sails down and the staff regained some boating knowledge, we started a bit of Boat Appreciation, cleaning the dinghies, oiling the cap rails, and waxing… Ocean Star is looking mighty fine.